 You may be able to go back ten years under the taxpayer relief provisions.
 It is important that the medical practitioner indicate when the condition originated.

-For a more detailed look at back dating tax credits, please refer to Milburn’s Excellent Guide to Back Dating Disability Credits.
+For a more detailed look at back dating tax credits, please refer to the Post T2201 Guide on my files page.

 What if my child can’t use the non-refundable tax credit?

 This tax credit is obviously useless to the child who has no income, but the disability amount can be transferred to a parent.